Mike Yastrzemski Player Props: Giants vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff is first in MLB with a collective 9.9 strikeouts per nine innings.
+- The Twins pitching staff ranks first in MLB with a collective 9.9 strikeouts per nine innings.

-- The Twins have a 3.43 team ERA that ranks third across all league pitching staffs.
+- The Twins have the second-ranked team ERA across all league pitching staffs (3.44).

-- Twins pitchers combine to allow 44 home runs (0.9 per game), the fourth-fewest in baseball.
+- The Twins give up the third-fewest home runs in baseball (45 total, 0.9 per game).

-- His most recent appearance came on Wednesday against the Los Angeles Dodgers, when the right-hander tossed four innings, surrendering two earned runs while allowing five hits.
+- In his most recent outing on Saturday against the Los Angeles Angels, the right-hander threw six innings, giving up two earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.